 Gatlinburg has great live entertainment at two theaters that offer something for everyone.
-Sweet Fanny Adams is home to a hilarious, vaudeville style theater act that puts on new shows every year.
+Sweet Fanny Adams is home to a hilarious, vaudeville-style theater act that puts on new shows every year.
 In the Gatlinburg Space Needle, you can stop by the Iris Theater to see a comedy show, a magic act, an illusionist, or a hypnotist.
-In nearby Pigeon Forge, there are several variety music shows and new dinner shows like Dolly Parton's Lumberjack Adventure.
+In nearby Pigeon Forge, there are several variety music shows and new dinner shows like Dolly Parton's Smoky Mountain Adventure.

 9. Explore Cades Cove

 This historic community is nestled in a valley surrounded by tall mountain peaks has been called one of the most picturesque places in the country.
 To see it, groups can drive on the 11-mile loop road that follows the edge of the valley.
 On your way, you'll see gorgeous mountain views and historic homesteads that belonged to the valley's past residents.
 Cades Cove is also one of the best areas of the park to spot wildlife like bear, deer, and turkey.